-8 Physical Symptoms Of Stress That You Shouldn’t Ignore
+8 Physical Symptoms Of Stress You Should Never Ignore

 2017 has been a rough year for pretty much everyone.
 And while chances are you're aware you're stressed — maybe a little too aware you're stressed — you may not realize just how many physical symptoms of stress you can feel.
 Sure, stress has noticeable effects on our mental health, but it can also deeply impact our bodies, and we shouldn't ignore the physical symptoms when they show up.